HewlettPackard/monkeyble/docs/cli.md

 ### From sources

 Run the Python setup
 ```bash
 python3 setup.py install
 ```

 ## Configuration file

-The CLI expect to find monkeyble configuration file.
+The CLI expect to find Monkeyble configuration file.
 The file will be searched for in the following order:

 - `-c CONFIG` as a cli argument
 - `MONKEYBLE_CONFIG` placed as an environment variable